isomerpages/nparks-sgf/_sgf2026-show-highlights/Floral Windows to the World/Competitors.md

 </p>
 <p>Ela is a distinguished leader and educator in the Croatian floral industry,
 with a career spanning over two decades.
-Since opening her shop, Poppy<strong>, </strong>in 2004, she has risen to prominent leadership roles, including <strong>President of the Guild of Florists </strong>at the Chamber of Crafts Zagreb.</p>
+Since opening her shop, Poppy<strong>, </strong>in 2004, she has risen to prominent leadership roles, including President of the Guild of Florists<strong> </strong>at the Chamber of Crafts Zagreb.</p>
 <p>A dedicated advocate for the profession, Ela frequently serves as an expert
 at <strong>WorldSkills</strong>, a competition organizer, and a translator for international masterclasses.
 Her technical expertise is refined through